 #4 Do not bed-share with your baby while bed-sharing with other children

 Babies less than 12 months old should not sleep with other small siblings.
-A responsible adult should be present at all times and don’t leave a baby alone on an adult bed 7.
+A responsible adult should be present at all times and a baby should not be left alone on an adult bed 7.

 Be aware that